lucacrippa88/watson-assistant-php/README.md

 ## How to use

+Integrate this code by following the following customization steps:

 1. Download or fork code
 2. Edit php/ChatBot.php file with Watson Assistant credentials (username & password), release date of api, Workspace ID of the selected Virtual Assistant
 3. Edit CSS to fit in your web application's graphics